 The investor should close the apartment on a financially advantageous day.
 Lastly, the investor has to ensure that the security deposits are properly transferred because when close is done the security deposits become the responsibility of the investor.

 Pros of purchasing Apartment complexes.

 Apartment buildings are sources of extra income.
 The larger it is the more the additional sources of income.
-For example, renting the parking spaces, billboard advertising spaces, vending machines, coin-operated laundry facilities and ATMs among others.
-Fourthly, unlike other investments like the family property the financing for the apartment buildings is mainly based on the financial performance of the apartment as opposed to the credit situation of the owner and personal financial situation.
+For example, renting the parking spaces, billboard advertising spaces, vending machines, coin-operated laundry facilities and ATMs, among others.
+Fourthly, unlike other investments like the family property, the financing for buying apartment buildings is mainly based on the financial performance of the apartment as opposed to the credit situation of the owner and personal financial situation.

-In case the owner wants a loan from the bank, the bank only checks the financial situation of the building only putting aside the owner who might be in a financial constrain.
+In case the owner wants a loan from the bank, the bank only checks the financial situation of the building only putting aside the owner who might be in a financial constraint.

 Apartment complex requires intensive management and calls for employment of managers to man the apartments because the owner cannot manage it all alone especially when the building is larger than four units.
 The hiring of professional managers becomes an additional cost and the supervision of the manager is another task too.
 Mostly the managers will take 10 to 20 percent of the gross rents per month.

-The tenants are not in most cases careful on how they handle the property in the building such that when it comes to repairing and maintenance the owner is likely to incur much cost as the damages are beyond normal tear and wear.
-In addition the maintenance cost is very high, for instance, when replacing the plumbing system of a six story building is more expensive compared an entirely big house.
+The tenants are not in most cases careful on how they handle the property in the building such that when it comes to repairing and maintenance; the owner is likely to incur much cost as the damages are beyond normal tear and wear.
+In addition, the maintenance cost is very high, for instance, when replacing the plumbing system of a six story building is more expensive compared to an entirely big house.

 Mistakes not to make when buying apartment buildings